 The conference will be a forum for analysis and discussion, but also a place to meet others with an interest in games and narrative, to learn about how game creators think about narrative design, and to enjoy, in the company of peers, the narrative pleasures and perils of the games themselves.
 We will cover gaming from the mainstream to the avant-garde, from the commercial to the political, and talk about the various ways in which our narrative experience and our daily lives intersect.

-Keynote speakers will include Clara Fernández-Vara, Kishonna Gray, Elizabeth La Pensée, Souvik Mukherjee, Jan-Noël Thon, and Astrid Ensselin.
+Keynote speakers will include Astrid Ensslin, Clara Fernández-Vara, Elizabeth La Pensée, Kishonna Gray, Jan-Noël Thon, and Souvik Mukherjee.